Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 10. Consider historical and domain context that would be natural to include in an analysis
 ```

-This prompt allows for reasonable interpretation and synthesis—a mindmap isn't meant to be a direct quote of the document—while still rejecting claims that contradict or aren't supported by the source.
+This prompt allows for reasonable interpretation and synthesis (a mindmap isn't meant to be a direct quote of the document) while still rejecting claims that contradict or aren't supported by the source.

 ### Verification Statistics Tracking